Ant2210/aqua-la-vista/README.md

 ## **CRITERIA**
 Our team ensured we adhered to the criteria for this project by ensuring:

-- ✨ The app is 100% Mobile First
+- ✨ The app is 100% Mobile First.
-- ✨ The app uses browser location
+- ✨ The app uses browser location.
-- ✨ Content covers the Hackathon theme of using nature to focus on exercise, socialisation and the alleviation of depression and anxiety
+- ✨ Content covers the Hackathon theme of using nature to focus on exercise, socialisation and the alleviation of depression and anxiety.
-- ✨ We have demonstrated a clear use of Github Projects to distribute tasks
+- ✨ We have demonstrated a clear use of Github Projects to distribute tasks.
-- ✨ Our presentation video includes a client pitch
+- ✨ Our presentation video includes a client pitch.

 # About Aqua La Vista
 ## **INTRODUCTION**